 Any inability to successfully complete preclinical and clinical development could result in additional costs to us or impair our ability to generate revenue.
 In addition, if we make manufacturing or formulation changes to our product candidates, we may be required to, or we may elect to, conduct additional studies to bridge our modified product candidates to earlier versions.
 These changes may require the FDA approval or notification, may not have their desired effect and the FDA may not accept data from prior versions of the product to support an application, delaying our clinical trials or programs or necessitating additional clinical or preclinical studies.
-By example, we changed our manufacturing process from Gen 1 to Gen 2 to decrease the production time and allow for the cryopreservation of the product.
+By example, we changed our manufacturing process from our first generation, or Gen 1, to our second generation, or Gen 2, to decrease the production time and allow for the cryopreservation of the product.
 We may find that this update has unintended consequences that necessitates additional development and manufacturing work, additional clinical and preclinical studies, or that results in non-approval of a BLA.